katiesunsg/comparing-baltimore-nyc-teenagebirthrate/README.md

 ![insert](https://github.com/katiesunsg/comparing-baltimore-nyc-teenagebirthrate/blob/master/nyc%20balti%20analysis%20birth%20rate%20by%20race.png)

 ## Summary
 It is clear that across neighborhoods and cities, regardless of varying levels of teen births, low income strongly correlates to a higher teenage birth rate.
-Additional data that further explores race by income breakdown would be helpful as the links between income level and race in a historically segregated city such as Baltimore should be taken into further account.
+Additional data that explores race by income breakdown would be helpful as the links between income and race in a historically segregated city like Baltimore should be taken into further account.
+These findings mean that (racially based) income inequality is a variable to keep in mind as we consider how social mobility potential will affect us as students now, and in the future.